What is Conditional Probability?

 What does that mean?

-The probability of A given that B occurred equals the probability of A. In other words, whether B occurs or not has no effect on the likelihood of A. That makes sense because the events are independent!
+The probability of A given that B occurred equals the likelihood of A. In other words, whether B occurs or not has no effect on the chances of A. That makes sense because the events are independent!
 There’s also a mathematical proof for it, which I won’t cover.

-Let’s work through an example so you can see how that plays out!
+Let’s work through a conditional probability example so you can see how that plays out!

 Imagine we’re playing a game.
 For each turn, you roll two dice, but you roll them one at a time.
 You want to roll two sixes.
 The dice rolls are independent events because the outcome of the first roll does not affect the second roll.

-We want to calculate the conditional probability of rolling a second six given that the first roll was a six.
-I’ll denote the first six as 61 and the second as 62.
+We’ll use the conditional probability formula to find the likelihood of rolling a second six given that the first roll was a six.
+For this example, I’ll denote the first six as 61 and the second as 62.

-Because these are independent events, we can use the multiplication rule to calculate the joint probability of P (62 ⋂ P1).
+Because these are independent events, we can use the multiplication rule to calculate the joint probability of P (P2 ⋂ P1).
 Each roll has a 1/6 = 0.167 chance of getting a six.

-Therefore, the conditional probability of rolling a 2nd six given that the first roll was a six is the following:
+By entering these values into the conditional probability formula, we know that the chances of rolling a 2nd six given that the first roll was a six is the following:

 No surprise.
-The probability of throwing that 2nd six is still 1/6.
-The first six doesn’t affect the probability at all, which makes sense for independent events!
+The chance of throwing that 2nd six is still 1/6.
+The first six doesn’t affect the likelihood at all, which makes sense for independent events!